-From a petrological point of view Shatsky Rise presents a basaltic province in which plagioclase-clinopyroxene intergrowths are well developed, from the early crystallization of mottles with ophitic textures (Hole U1349A) to the formation of sparse phenocrysts and glomerocrysts (Holes 1213B, U1347A, and U1350A) to the quench stage and the stage of coarser grained crystallization in the interiors of flows and pillows (all holes).
+From a petrological point of view, Shatsky Rise presents a basaltic province in which plagioclase-clinopyroxene intergrowths are well developed, from the early crystallization of mottles with ophitic textures (Hole U1349A) to the formation of sparse phenocrysts and glomerocrysts (Holes 1213B, U1347A, and U1350A) to the quench stage and the stage of coarser grained crystallization in the interiors of flows and pillows (all holes).
 This petrographic attribute is evident even among the rare and tiny quench crystals in the one glassy sample recovered among the hyaloclastites of Hole U1348A.
-The basalts of Holes U1346A and especially U1349A are more primitive than others, carrying fairly abundant olivine and Cr spinel, and yet the plagioclaseclinopyroxene intergrowths even occur in the altered glass margins of these rocks.
-The above observations indicate that, at all stages of crystallization, the temperature interval between onset of plagioclase crystallization and that of clinopyroxene is negligible.
-Experimentally, this is not a usual feature of MORB at low pressure, with the exception of the melt containing significant dissolved water.
+The basalts of Holes U1346A and especially U1349A are more primitive than at other sites, carrying fairly abundant olivine and Cr spinel, and yet the plagioclase-clinopyroxene intergrowths occur even in the altered glass margins of these rocks.
+The above observations indicate that, at all stages of crystallization, the temperature interval between the onset of plagioclase crystallization and that of clinopyroxene crystallization was negligible.
+Experimentally, this is not a usual feature of MORB at low pressure, with the exception of melts containing significant dissolved water.
 A range of temperatures may have existed, and that will be determined by onshore mineral studies, but in all cases plagioclase and clinopyroxene crystallized cotectically.

-Although some of the basalt at Hole U1349A can be termed picritic, these rocks from the Shatsky Rise differ from the only well-documented picrite found on modern spreading ridges.
+Some of the basalt in Hole U1349A can be termed picritic; however, these rocks differ from the only well-documented picrite found on modern spreading ridges.
 More evolved olivine tholeiite from drill sites on the Mid-Atlantic Ridge still has an obvious gap in crystallization temperature at all cooling rates between plagioclase and later clinopyroxene.
-As MORB-like as Shatsky Rise basalt may be in its geochemistry, in this one respect, it is different.
+As MORB-like as Shatsky Rise basalt may be in its geochemistry, in this one respect it is different.